 - classroom and clinical nursing courses

-Thirty (30) credit hours of general education are required.
+Thirty-two (32) credit hours of general education/pre-nursing courses are required.
 These hours may be transferred from other colleges or universities.
 Course work completed at other colleges or universities will be evaluated for equivalency.